mattkeys/Google-Pagespeed-Insights/readme.txt

 Google Pagespeed Insights is a tool that empowers you to make decisions that increase the performance of your website.
 Recommendations from Google Pagespeed are based upon current industry best practices for desktop and mobile web performance.

-Through the addition of advanced data visualization, tagging, filtering, and snapshot technology, Google Pagespeed Insights for Wordpress provides a comprehensive solution for any webmaster looking to increase their site performance, their search engine ranking, and their visitors browsing experience.
+Through the addition of advanced data visualization, tagging, filtering, and snapshot technology, Google Pagespeed Insights for WordPress provides a comprehensive solution for any webmaster looking to increase their site performance, their search engine ranking, and their visitors browsing experience.

 = Additional Languages =